 Is buying an extended warranty on a new appliance worth it?
-I never take out any extended guarantees myself because I prefer to look at the bigger picture.
-I also don’t believe I should be so scared of breakdowns and accidents that I need to insure virtually everything I ever buy – especially when most of what is likely to happen probably won’t be covered.
-Over a lifetime of owning all my appliances and devices it’s pretty near certain that I will pay out far less if I just pay for repairs as opposed to paying out year after year regardless of whether the product breaks down or not.
+I never take out any extended warranties myself because I prefer to look at the bigger picture.
+Over a lifetime of owning all my appliances and devices it’s pretty near certain that I will pay out far less if I just pay for repairs.
+I don’t want to pay out year after year regardless of whether the product breaks down or not.
+I also don’t believe I should be so scared of breakdowns and accidents that I need to insure virtually everything I ever buy – especially when much of what is likely to happen probably won’t be covered.